acend/awesome-apps/python/README.md

 # example-web-python

-to get the progress page up and running you have assign the view role to the service account in the namespace:
+To get the progress page up and running you have to assign the view role to the service account in the namespace:
 ```
 kubectl create rolebinding progress --clusterrole=view --serviceaccount=<namespace>:default --namespace=<namespace>
 ```